kitelev/exocortex-public-ontologies/README.md

 1. Fork the repository
 2. Add new ontologies following the file format
 3. Ensure all resources have anchor files
+4. Add `metadata` property to all files
-4. Submit a pull request
+5. Submit a pull request

 ## License